AdalRodNun/RickAndMortyAndroidApp/README.md

+-Dependency Management

-An ongoing app that consumes a rick and morty API.
+An ongoing application that consumes a Rick and Morty API.

 To implement:
   -Clean architecture